adamavenir/sarahavenir.com/content/blog/2019/courageous-positioning-and-why-its-hard.md

 ---
 title: Courageous Positioning (and why it’s hard)
 date: 2019-02-19
+description: "I wrote a newsletter for &yet a few weeks ago from Nashville, TN, host of my angsty teen years.
+We were there to attend a seminar David Baker was hosting on Advanced Positioning and Lead Generation, which ended up triggering a different kind of angst.
+This is that newsletter..."
 ---

-I wrote a newsletter a few weeks ago from Nashville, TN, host of my angsty teen years.
-We were there to attend a seminar [David Baker](https://www.davidcbaker.com/) was hosting on Advanced Positioning and Lead Generation, which ended up triggering a different kind of angst.
+*I wrote a newsletter for [&yet](https://andyet.com) a few weeks ago from Nashville, TN, host of my angsty teen years.
+We were there to attend a seminar [David Baker](https://www.davidcbaker.com/) was hosting on Advanced Positioning and Lead Generation, which ended up triggering a different kind of angst.*

+*This is that newsletter.*

 ## Positioning angst